Western Deepwater Trawl Fishery

 Line drawing: FAO

-The only stock assessment for ruby snapper was published in 2002 (Hunter, Dichmont & Venables 2002).
+The only stock assessment for ruby snapper in the WDTF was published in 2002 (Hunter, Dichmont & Venables 2002).
 However, the reliability and accuracy of outputs from this assessment were weakened by the poor quality and limited quantity of data.
 The assessment identified biological characteristics that potentially increase the species’ vulnerability to overfishing: the species is relatively long lived, has a slow growth rate and aggregates in restricted continental-shelf habitats.
 Hunter, Dichmont & Venables (2002) showed that fishing for ruby snapper in the WDTF was historically restricted to the area of the continental-shelf region from Shark Bay to North West Cape.
-Commercial catch-per-unit-effort has been highly variable—it was initially around 400 kg/hour in January 1997, peaked at 900 kg/hour in September 1997 and declined to less than 200 kg/hour towards the end of the study period in mid 2001.
-Although Hunter, Dichmont & Venables (2002) could not conclusively identify the cause of the decline in catch rates, they concluded that it probably resulted from a combination of changes in stock abundance and fleet movements.
+Commercial catch-per-unit-effort has been highly variable—it was initially around 400 kg/hr in January 1997, peaked at 900 kg/hr in September 1997 and declined to less than 200 kg/hr towards the end of the study period in mid 2001.
+Although Hunter, Dichmont and Venables (2002) could not conclusively identify the cause of the decline in catch rates, they concluded that it probably resulted from a combination of changes in stock abundance and fleet movements.